timeplus-io/docs/docs/query-syntax.md

 SETTINGS max_keep_windows=720;
 ```

-Similarly, we can apply last X on hopping window.
+Similarly, we can apply the last X on hopping window.

 ### Subquery